base64encrypted/php_base64encrypted/README.md

 # php_base64encrypted
 Encrypt base64 via PHP.
-Short, fast, easy, practice and safe (for me, it is impossible to break encryption).
+Short, fast, easy, practice and safe (for me, this encryption is impossible to break).

 Example: